Local 2-separators: Properties of local 2-separators

-Given a graph $G'$ obtained from $G$ by locally splitting a local 2-separator, by definition there is a bijection between the edges of $G$ and the edges of $G'$ that are not torso-edges.
+\begin{dfn}[Contacts] Given a graph $G'$ obtained from $G$ by locally cutting a local 2-separator, by definition there is a bijection between the edges of $G$ and the edges of $G'$ that are not on torso paths.
 To simplify notation, we suppress this bijection from our notation.
 Let $b$ be a vertex of $G$ and let $b'$ be a vertex of $G'$ that is equal to $b$ or a slice thereof.
-Let $e$ be an edge that is incident with the vertex $b$.
-Then the edge $e$ is incident with the vertex $b'$ in $G'$ or else the vertex $b'$ must be a slice, and thus is incident with a unique torso edge.
-The \emph{contact} of the edge $e$ at the vertex $b'$ is the edge $e$ itself if $e$ is incident with $b'$ in $G'$ or else the contact is the unique torso edge incident with $b'$.
+Let $e$ be an edge of $G$ that is incident with the vertex $b$.
+Then the edge $e$ is incident with the vertex $b'$ in $G'$ or else the vertex $b'$ must be a slice, and thus is incident with a unique edge on a torso path.
+The \emph{contact} of the edge $e$ at the vertex $b'$ is the edge $e$ itself if $e$ is incident with $b'$ in $G'$ or else the contact is the unique edge on a torso path incident with $b'$. \end{dfn}